Matt Hardy: Early life

 Hardy was born in Cameron, North Carolina, the son of Gilbert and Ruby Moore Hardy.
 He is the older brother of Jeff Hardy.
 Their mother died of brain cancer in 1987.
 Hardy played baseball as a child and throughout high school, but had stopped by his senior year.
 He also played football, either as a linebacker or a defensive end.
-Hardy was a good student at Union Pines High School in North Carolina, and was a nominee for the "Morehead Award", a scholarship to any university in North Carolina.
+Hardy was a good student at Union Pines High School in North Carolina, and was a nominee for the Morehead Scholarship, a scholarship to any university in North Carolina.
 Hardy attended University of North Carolina at Charlotte, where he majored in engineering; after a year, however, he dropped out due to his father being ill.
 He then attended Sandhills Community College in Pinehurst to gain his associate degree.